Deep water source cooling: Disadvantages

 The set-up of a system is expensive and labour-intensive.
 The system also requires a great amount of source material for its construction and placement.

-Although deep water source cooling is referred to as "free cooling" in some literatures, a considerable amount of energy (typically electrical) is expended to operate pumps with a sufficient head to overcome frictional, and minor losses in distribution piping, and any heat exchangers.
+Although deep water source cooling is referred to as "free cooling" in some literature, a considerable amount of energy (typically electrical) is expended to operate pumps with a sufficient head to overcome frictional, and minor losses in distribution piping, and any heat exchangers.

+One study found lakes in Europe would only economically serve about 17% of the cooling demand and 7% of combined heating and cooling demand in nearby areas.